-I share this with you not to impress you in any way, but to impress upon you the importance of reading.
-These books all play a big part into both who I am today as well as the successes I’ve enjoyed along the way.
+I share this with you not to impress you in any way but to impress upon you the importance of reading.
+These books all play a big part in who I am today and the successes I’ve enjoyed along the way.
 For that, I am truly grateful!

 Does this mean you need to be as voracious a reader as I am?
 Absolutely not!

 I read as much as I do for a variety of reasons.
-Besides reading books for the world class business advice, my main reason is just the fact that it’s one of my favorite hobbies… I do it for fun.
-It just so happens that my hobby brings with it a whole host of residual benefits for me, my family and my business ventures as well.
+Besides reading books for world-class business advice, my main reason is just the fact that it’s one of my favorite hobbies… I do it for fun.
+It just so happens that my hobby brings a whole host of residual benefits for me, my family, and my business ventures.

 Just Reading Books Is Not Enough

-Now I am a firm believer that if you were to study maybe just a couple of great books from each of the categories I just mentioned to you a moment ago, and diligently practiced applying the wisdom they so generously shared, you would probably see a significant increase in your success.
+Now I believe that if you were to study maybe just a couple of great books from each category I just mentioned to you a moment ago and diligently practiced applying the wisdom they so generously shared, you would see a significant increase in your success.

-Often when I’m working with a Client I’ll recommend a book or two that could significantly bring them closer to what they say they want.
-Some clients willingly take on the challenge by running out, buying those books and devouring them immediately.
-These are typically the clients that seem to move along their path to success the fastest.
+When I’m working with a Client, I’ll often recommend a book or two that could significantly bring them closer to what they say they want.
+Some clients willingly take on the challenge by running out, buying those books, and devouring them immediately.
+Typically, these clients seem to move along their path to success the fastest.

 Then there are the other Clients who kick and scream the whole way… making every excuse in the world why they can’t read what I had recommended.